worldofsaad/Kaggle-Exercises/README.md

 Make great data visualizations.
 A great way to see the power of coding!
 - **Hello, Seaborn**: Your first introduction to coding for data visualization
 - **Line Charts**: Visualize trends over time
+- **Bar Charts and Heatmaps**: Use color or length to compare categories in a dataset